OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-09.md

 ## 1 Chronicles 9:36

-His first son was Abdon, they were then followed by Zur, Kish, Baal, Ner, Nadab,
+His first son was Abdon, followed by Zur, Kish, Baal, Ner, Nadab,

 ## 1 Chronicles 9:37

-Gedor, Ahio, Zechariah, and Mikloth.
+also Gedor, Ahio, Zechariah, and Mikloth.

 ---